Wisdom guards my thoughts, my words, and my ways.”– Psalms 39:1

 9. Choose Joy

 When receiving negative or constructive feedback, rather than get down or hard on yourself, use it as an opportunity to learn.
 Use it as an opportunity to think creatively.
 Focusing on opportunities to learn, solve, and make a difference rather than negativity is a better use of your time and energy and is far more productive.
-You might even be surprised at how this practice changes your mindset and impacts your life.
+You might even be surprised to discover how this practice changes your mindset and makes a better impact on your life.

 By choosing positivity, you will find it easier to respond to and solve challenges and also turn those negatives into positives.
 Additionally, a positive mindset and attitude are contagious.
 If you are positive, others around you will catch your positive vibe.

 We make decisions every day.
 Sometimes we make decisions on a whim; others require more thought, deliberation, and time.
-Often reaching our goals seems impossible.
+Reaching our goals often seems impossible.
 However, by taking one day at a time, one step at a time, and one decision at a time, we get closer and closer each day.

 12. Practice an Attitude of Gratitude